 top of page

 Have you had a chance to dine at Janevca, the beautiful new restaurant in the historic Rosemead House in Esquimalt?
-Here's my story in Boulevard Magazine — a new favourite haunt in our fair city!
+Here's my story in Boulevard Magazine — a new favourite hotel in our fair city!

 Words and photography